toplan/filter-manager/README.md

 ```

 # Commonly used method
- You can find most of the usage in the this file->demo_temp_for_laravel.balde.php
+ You can find most of the usage in the this file: demo_temp_for_laravel.balde.php

  * create a instance of FilterManager.
  ### create($filters,$baseUrl,$blackList);